 Purpose of this Procedure

-- Maru Telecoms’s Billing Dispute Handling Procedure is intended to service both the Customer and Maru Telecoms’s interests by setting out clear rules and procedures to be used where Billing Disputes Occur.
+- Maru Africa’s Billing Dispute Handling Procedure is intended to service both the Customer and Maru Africa’s interests by setting out clear rules and procedures to be used where Billing Disputes Occur.

 “Billing Dispute” means an instance where a Customer states in good faith that their bill contains incorrect charges, payments or adjustments.